GuillermoGarrido/shellHacks2017/README.md

 * Your email
 * A new password for your account
 * Your age
-* Any affiliation with a company
+* Any current affiliation with a company or university

 ## Other Notes